interplaynetary/free-association/README.md

             ∴ ↓Real-Relations with Real-Contributors
                ∴ ↓Access to Real-Social-Material-Coordination
                   ∴ ↓Real-Social-Material-Basis for Self-Actualization
+                     ∴ Social-Material-Truth is processually realized in Free-Association by processual social-material negation of False-Recognition
 ```

 This mathematical property ensures that inflating recognition or maintaining false-recognition only decreases your connection to real-contributors.